 Here at Byrdie, we love learning about skincare rituals worldwide and how to incorporate them into our personal routines.
-When we met Pritika Swarup (a Gen Z entrepreneur, model, Colombia grad, and Operation Smile ambassador), we immediately wanted to learn more about Prakti, the new beauty brand that’s rooted in her Indian heritage.
+When we met Pritika Swarup (a Gen Z entrepreneur, model, Columbia grad, and Operation Smile ambassador), we immediately wanted to learn more about Prakti, the new beauty brand that’s rooted in her Indian heritage.
 Here, Swarup shares the importance of the inner-outer beauty connection and why her new powder-fine exfoliator will impart that sought-after, perfectly polished glow.

 A Brand To Know

 Few Indian brands have reached a macro scale, but Prakti aims to change the game.
 Swarup says her goal is to bridge traditional Ayurvedic and Western ideas while appealing to Gen Z and Millennial consumers.
 "While many Indian beauty brands have been primarily traditional—almost quiet in nature and seemingly targeted exclusively to an Indian audience—this brand is meant to resonate on a global level," she says.
 "I've always felt comfortable and proud of my cultural duality; born and raised in America but with Indian heritage."

 Her identity helped shape a concept that combines India's cultural richness and spirituality with the technologies of the West.
 "I've seen very few people that look like me in any Western media, so I felt compelled to create a brand that's inclusive and offers a true representation of global beauty.
 Plus, I believe that Indian beauty deserves a place at center stage."